tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Part_3.md

 "But listen," I told him, meeting his gaze.
 "We're going to do everything we can to find Gabby, and you have my word that we'll keep you updated if anything comes up."

-He nodded, a small, grateful smile creeping onto his face.
+A small, grateful smile creeped onto his face.
 "Thanks, sœur," he said, his voice filled with sincerity.
 "For everything."

 I nodded in acknowledgment, watching as Lucien got out of the car and walked towards his home.
 I watched him disappear into the dim light, his silhouette merging with the shadows.
 A sense of foreboding hung heavy in the air.